 Delta 3-carene is part of a class known as bicyclic monoterpenes.
 This fragrant terpene produces a unique flavor and can be found in many different plants such as basil, bell peppers, rosemary, fir needles, juniper berry, and cypress.

 Delta 3-carene has an aroma that has been characterized as being earthy and sweet, with undertones of pine and wood.
 It is also known to have a lemony taste and strains heavy in delta 3-carene usually feature a “citrus” profile.
 People who enjoy strains with delta 3-carene often report an increase in focus along with a heightened feeling of peace.

 While there is still a lot of research to be done on the medical benefits of terpenes like delta 3-carene, what we know so far looks promising.

 Research and Benefits of Delta 3-Carene

-Studies have shown that delta 3-carene may be able to promote a better night’s sleep.
+Studies have also shown that delta 3-carene may be able to promote a better night’s sleep.
 In fact, this terpene appears to utilize similar neurological pathways as some conventional sleep medications.
 In particular, delta 3-carene seems to trigger GABA receptors in the nervous system.
 Benzodiazepine-based drugs also use this pathway, giving them the same methods of action.

-While delta 3-Carene might be partially to blame for red eyes and cottonmouth, cannabis enthusiasts still enjoy its positive effects.
+While delta 3-carene might be partially to blame for red eyes and cottonmouth, cannabis enthusiasts still enjoy its positive effects.
 Users report that it produces feelings of euphoria, a sense of calm, and an enhanced mood.
 And it can also be used as an effective insect repellent!